EliahKagan/actions-mutex/README.md

 As of this writing, that action uses a Docker container, so it would require modification to work on macOS or Windows runners.
 Many workflows use only `runs-on: ubuntu-latest`, which of course it supports.
-If that's all you need, you prefer it; even in alpha, it is more mature and widely tested than this fork.
+If that's all you need, you should prefer it; even in alpha, it is more mature and widely tested than this fork.

 ## How to use this fork